UCSD-ECEMAE-148/spring-2023-final-project-team-3/final-report.md

 $steering = G(x-0.5) + 0.5$
 </p>

-where G is the gain [0 1] that defines steering range.
+where G is the gain [0 1] that defines the steering range.
 For example if G = 0.5, the output steering range is [0.25 0.75].

+## Hand Gesture-Locked Box
+This component is controlled by a separate microcontroller: a Raspberry Pi.
+The script uses DepthAI to recognize a particular hand gesture.
+Upon recognizing the correct gesture, a servo motor is activated to open the box.
+The user may then retrieve their prize.

+## Contributions
+* Daniel Ruiz - object avoidance
+* Sialoi Taa - human detection
+* Hanyang Feng - hand gesture-locked box
+* Ryan Evans - main.py integration + documentation